The forgotten element - Interphones

 AM-40/AIC-4

-The amplifier above was most often associated with the ARC-5 equipment in Navy aircraft (along with the RL-5 through -9
+The amplifier above was most often associated with the ARC-5 equipment in Navy aircraft (although the the RL-5 through -9

 The interphone system above was the last one 'type-issued' before the end of the war, and reflected the growing need